Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: The Decay: The K2 of Weak Decays

-Thus by the summer of 1993 the correct results for the Wilson Coefficients relevant for $B\to X_s\gamma$ and $B\to X_s g$ decays have been known at LO.
-However, in this year an important observation was made by Ahmed Ali, Christoph Greub and Thomas Mannel \cite{Ali:1993cj}: the LO rate for $B\to X_s\gamma$ exhibited a very large renormalization scale dependence.
-Changing the scale $\mu_b$ in the Wilson coefficient from $m_b/2$ to $2 m_b$ changed the rate of $B\to X_s\gamma$ by roughly $60\%$ making a detailed comparison of theory with experiment impossible.
-In 1993 this was not yet a problem as the inclusive rate was unknown experimentally at that time but the discovery of the decay $B\to K^*\gamma$ by the CLEO collaboration in the summer of 1993 was a signal that an inclusive rate will be known soon as well.
-In any case this problem applies to $B\to K^*\gamma$ as well.
+Thus, by the summer of 1993, correct results for the Wilson Coefficients relevant for $B\to X_s\gamma$ and $B\to X_s g$ decays were known at LO.
+However, in this year, an important observation was made by Ahmed Ali, Christoph Greub and Thomas Mannel \cite{Ali:1993cj}: the LO rate for $B\to X_s\gamma$ exhibited a very large renormalization scale dependence.
+Changing the scale $\mu_b$ in the Wilson coefficient from $m_b/2$ to $2 m_b$ changed the rate of $B\to X_s\gamma$ by roughly $60\%$, making a detailed comparison of theory with experiment impossible.
+In 1993 this was not yet a problem, as the inclusive rate was unknown experimentally at that time.
+However, the discovery of the decay $B\to K^*\gamma$ by the CLEO collaboration in the summer of 1993 was a signal that the inclusive rate would be known soon as well.
+In any case, this problem applies also to $B\to K^*\gamma$.

 The large $\mu_b$ dependence found at LO in this decay is actually not surprising.
-Afterall the QCD effects in this decay are very large which can be traced back, at least in part, to the large anomalous dimensions of the dipole operators.
+After all, the QCD effects in this decay are very large, which can be traced back, at least in part, to the large anomalous dimensions of the involved operators.